CRTOsp3ck/mims-server/README.md

     3 - MD2 Raw Fruit
 3. start_item_bal and end_item_bal data type is string so that I can format the data as `1=150&2=45`, 1 indicating item_id 1 and 2 indicating item_id 2
 4. make sale_item_group table to group items when posting data (instead of having to make 3 post requests, for new sale)
+5. group_sale_id if its 0, its the parent sale.
 ```